 Section 8: If the public record is maintained in a machine readable or electronic form, the City shall provide a copy of the public record in the form requested, if available.
-If the public record is not available in the form requested, the City shall make the public record available in the form in which it is maintained.
+If the public record is not available in the form requested, the City shall make the public record available in the form requested.